morganwalkup/godot-blender-post-import/README.md

 # Blender Post Import

-A post-import script for Blender files in Godot 4 that dynamically links Blender scenes together (to remove duplicate data) and injects Godot scenes as child nodes (for interactivity).
+A post-import script for Blender files in Godot 4.
+Dynamically links Blender scenes together (to remove duplicate data) and injects Godot scenes as child nodes (for interactivity).

 ### How it works